Great Moments with Mr. Lincoln

 Great Moments with Mr. Lincoln is a stage show featuring an Audio-Animatronic representation of U.S. president Abraham Lincoln.
 Originally created by Walt Disney for the State of Illinois pavilion at the 1964 New York World's Fair, the show opened at Disneyland Park in 1965.
 Great Moments with Mr. Lincoln has undergone several changes with advances in Audio-Animatronics technology and has been on a few hiatuses over the decades.

 Until April 2024, Great Moments with Mr. Lincoln was an element of the Disneyland attraction The Disneyland Story Presenting Great Moments with Mr. Lincoln, which opened in December 2009.
 The attraction reopened on July 17, 2025 as Walt Disney—A Magical Life, a new show featuring an Audio-Animatronic figure of Walt Disney.
-After the initial run of Walt Disney—A Magical Life, the Great Moments with Mr. Lincoln will play in rotation with it.
+After the initial run of Walt Disney—A Magical Life, Great Moments with Mr. Lincoln plays in rotation with it.

 Background

 Walt Disney had a lifelong fascination with Abraham Lincoln.
-One Lincoln's Birthday when he was a boy in Chicago, Disney dressed up as Lincoln in a makeshift costume and recited the Gettysburg Address to all the classes in his elementary school.
+On Lincoln's Birthday when he was a boy in Chicago, Disney dressed up as Lincoln in a makeshift costume and recited the Gettysburg Address to all the classes in his elementary school.

 In 1957, as Disneyland became more successful, Walt Disney proposed an expansion of the park's Main Street, U.S.A. that celebrated America's colonial era.
 Called Liberty Street, it would have been a representation of Colonial Boston on the eve of the American Revolution (which coincided with Disney's film adaptation of Johnny Tremain).
 One of the centerpiece attractions would have been "The Hall of the Presidents of the United States"—a stage show featuring an immersive film presentation and lifelike figures of every U.S. president.

 The Liberty Street concept for Disneyland was eventually abandoned, but work continued on the "Hall of Presidents" concept for many years (a similar area using many of the concepts from Liberty Street would eventually open as Liberty Square at Magic Kingdom Park in 1971).
 Disney asked director James Algar to work on the show concept and story.
 Algar would eventually become the show's lead director and producer.

-Originally conceived as wax figures, Disney now became more ambitious and wanted the president figures to move and talk.
+Although the presidents were originally conceived as wax figures, Disney now became more ambitious and wanted the president figures to move and talk.
 But technical limitations of the time made it impossible without a huge amount of funding for research and development.
 Disney, Algar, and the rest of the team prepared an extensive presentation to entice corporate sponsors to back the project.